 Master trusts provide a multi-employer occupational pension arrangement whereby each employer has its own segment within the master trust.
 There is one single legal entity with a single governance board (which is independent of the participating employers).
 This governance body typically has responsibility for investment options, service provision and communicating with the members.

-There are a number of different master trust solutions in this new and growing market.
-Master trusts reduce the employer cost and governance burden of providing pension savings to employees whilst still retaining the best advantages of a trust.
-In addition, the arrangement enables the members of the master trust to benefit from economies of scale through consolidated governance and advisers and cost pooling of investments.
+There are a number of different master trust solutions in this fast growing market.
+Master trusts reduce the employer cost and governance burden of providing pension savings to employees, whilst still retaining the best advantages of a trust.
+In addition, the arrangement enables the members of the master trust to benefit from economies of scale through consolidated governance and advisers and cost pooling of investments

-Each scheme will vary but LifeSight provides a complete outsourcing solution including the following services:
+Each master trust scheme will vary but LifeSight provides a complete outsourcing solution including the following services:

 - Full administration and communication services including member support via a range of channels, all statutory communications and implementation of a personalised member engagement strategy.